Modelling spacecraft-emitted electrons measured by SWA-EAS experiment on board Solar Orbiter mission: Discussion

 The geometrical and electrical model of the spacecraft is simplified and not very detailed with respect to the real configuration of the Solar Orbiter.
-However, the simulated potential of the spacecraft surface is found to be surprisingly in good agreement with the values provided by the RPW measurements.
+We have verified that in the limiting case of the effective resistivity between nodes R = 0, which corresponds to perfectly conductive spacecraft structures, the simulated spacecraft potential in our model deviates significantly from the RPW measurements.
+Introducing a finite effective resistance (R = 1\,M$\Omega$) leads to better agreement with the observed potentials, suggesting that imperfect electrical coupling and surface/contact resistances between spacecraft structures play a role.
+However, the adopted resistance should be regarded as a phenomenological parameter of the model rather than a direct hardware property of the spacecraft.
+A detailed analysis of structure-to-structure currents is beyond the scope of this study.

 The difference between the measured and simulated potential is less than 10\% in case of run~B, and the potentials are almost in agreement in the case of run~A. The spacecraft potential is positive in both cases.
 Note that at the boundary of the simulation domain, with dimensions higher than those of the local Debye length, the potential is set to zero to represent the unperturbed plasma conditions.
 As shown already by \cite{Guernsey1970}, two steady state potential distributions can exist in a similar situation for a positively charged photo-emitting plane: the first with a monotonically decreasing potential from the positive value at the surface to zero, and the second with a decreasing potential from the surface until a negative minimum and then with an increase to zero. \cite{Thiebault2004} show by 3D (PIC) simulations that a non-monotonic potential with negative potential minimum can exist all around a positively charged spacecraft with Debye length of the order of the central body radius or more.
 The negative potential barrier may still surround the entire spacecraft even in the case of an asymmetric illumination pattern with induced photoemission on only one side of the central body.
 In case of our model, a monotonic profile is found in case of run~B for the higher spacecraft surface potential, while non-monotonic profiles are found in run~A with rather low value of the spacecraft potential (cf. Fig.~\ref{fig:potentials}), in agreement with \cite{Guillemant2013}.